JiachenLiu-Atmos/JiachenLiu-Atmos.github.io/_pages/about.md

 Updates
 ======
-April 2025: I give an invited [talk](https://meetingorganizer.copernicus.org/EGU25/EGU25-4990.html) at EGU 2025.

-April 2025: I give an invited talk virtually at the Climate Sensitivity Journal Club at GFDL.
+June 2025: A paper led by me is accepted at Monthly Notices of the Royal Astronomical Society.
+You can find a preprint version [here](https://arxiv.org/abs/2506.23891).
+In this study, we perform 3D chemical kinetics simulations of sub-Neptune K2-18b.
+This is Part I of a series.
+In Part I, we examine the planet’s atmospheric dynamics and its impact on the transport of passive tracers.
+The detailed analysis of chemical structures will be presented in Part II, which is coming soon.
+Stay tuned!

-April 2025: A paper led by me is accepted at the Astrophysical Journal.
-You can find a preprint version [here](https://arxiv.org/abs/2504.05233).
-In this study, we thoroughly investigate the formation mechanism of the near-surface atmospheric inversion (NAIV) in hothouse climates, which is a pronounced phenomenon reported in several earlier hothouse climate simulations.
+May 2025: A paper led by me is out at the Astrophysical Journal.
+[In this study](https://iopscience.iop.org/article/10.3847/1538-4357/adca3c), we thoroughly investigate the formation mechanism of the near-surface atmospheric inversion (NAIV) in hothouse climates, which is a pronounced phenomenon reported in several earlier hothouse climate simulations.
 We find that lower-tropospheric radiative heating is necessary but not independently sufficient to form the NAIV.
 Instead, the dynamic heating induced by large-scale subsidence is essential.
 In addition, we find that surface inversion (SIV, surface cooler than adjacent air) is also a distinct phenomenon in the hothouse climate.

+April 2025: I give an invited [talk](https://meetingorganizer.copernicus.org/EGU25/EGU25-4990.html) at EGU 2025.

+April 2025: I give an invited talk virtually at the Climate Sensitivity Journal Club at GFDL.

 April 2024: A paper led by me is out at Science Advances.
 Typically, people think that higher temperature indicates higher surface precipitation on Earth.
 However, [in our work](https://www.science.org/doi/10.1126/sciadv.ado2515), we show that this trend reverses in very hot climates (>~320 K) by using climate models of different complexity.
 The decreasing precipitation in hot climates will affect the weathering rate, further influencing the carbon-silicate cycle and the habitability of terrestrial planets near the inner edge of the habitable zone.